code2933/message-flow-component/README.md

 }
 ```

-Second, you should define a `ContentAudio` component to describe how to render a audio conent.
+Second, you should define a `ContentAudio` component to describe how to render an audio content.

 ```typescript
 export default function ContentAudio({ content }: IProps) {